alextaoultsides/COMP299--Future-Interactions/README.md

-COMP299--Future-Interactions
+Project Broomstick
 ============================

-Leap motion/Google Glass/Pebble/VR

-Project Broomstick!

-Added applistener python file that uses pygame and Leap Motion able to control circle with Leap Motion movements

 Alex, Destiny & Meghan

+Working with the Leap Motion to create a musical conducting game!

+Added applistener python file that uses pygame.
+Leap Motion is able to control circle with movements above the leap